Cancers of the Oral Mucosa

 Photography to create a photographic record is especially useful for monitoring the clinical state and site of premalignant lesions.

 Chest radiography and endoscopy are valuable procedures for excluding synchronous second primary tumors.
 Chest radiography may be indicated because the lungs are the most common site for metastases and a site for second primary carcinomas.
-Radiography, sometimes including axial CT scanning or, possibly, other imaging techniques, may be needed to determine the degree of spread of some tumors, particularly to exclude bone invasion and lymph node involvement.
+Radiography, including CT scanning to map the tumor in 3 dimensions, and/or other imaging techniques, such as positron-emission tomography and magnetic resonance imaging, can be used to generate an outline of the tumor, particularly to exclude bone invasion and lymph node involvement.
 Chest radiography is important as a preanesthetic check, especially in patients with known pulmonary or airway disease and to demonstrate metastasis to the lungs or hilar lymph nodes, ribs, or vertebrae.
-Jaw radiography (often rotating pantomography) may show invasion, although it is inadequate to exclude bone invasion.
+Jaw radiography (often rotating pantomography) is used to evaluate dental status.

 Radionuclide scanning occasionally is useful.
 Bone scanning is of little value in screening because findings are positive only where bone involvement is symptomatic.
 Bone scanning is primarily used to determine the extent of tumor spread.
 Liver radionuclide scanning shows abnormal findings in as many as 6% of patients with cancer in the head and neck, but two thirds are false-positive findings; therefore, liver scanning normally is not indicated.